Electrofenster/jwt-verifier/README.md

 # usage
 with this middleware you can verify the access tokens against your oidc provider with the introspection endpoint and logout your session from the oidc provider.

 Also this middleware sets a `x-userinfo`-header with a few information from the introspection endpoint and encode it with base64.
-For more inforation which fields are set see in `src/server.js:70`
+For more information which fields are set see `src/server.js:70`

 # requirements
 - traefik